Broccoli curves and the tropical invariance of Welschinger numbers: Introduction

 Also, because of the invariance of the tropical relative real count one can establish a Caporaso-Harris formula for Welschinger invariants for which $\calP$ consists of only real points.
 Originally, Caporaso and Harris developed their algorithm to determine the numbers of complex curves satisfying point conditions \cite{CH98}.
 They defined the above mentioned relative Gromov-Witten invariants and specialized one point after the other to lie on the line $L$.
 Since a curve of degree $d$ intersects $L$ in $d$ points, after some steps the curves become reducible and the line $L$ splits off as a component.
 One then collects the contributions from all the components and thus produces recursive relations among the relative Gromov-Witten invariants that finally suffice to compute the numbers of complex curves satisfying point conditions.
 A tropical counterpart of this algorithm has been established in \cite{GM05c}.
 There, one moves one point after the other to the far left part of the plane (but still in general position).
 The tropical curves then do not become reducible, but in a sense decompose into two parts, leading to recursive relations.
 The left part, passing through the moved point, is called a floor \cite{BM08}.
 In \cite{IKS06} the authors use the same idea to specialize points and consider tropical curves decomposing into a floor and another part, only now they have to deal with the real multiplicity for these tropical curves.
 The formula one thus obtains computes tropical Welschinger numbers which are equal to their classical counterparts by the Correspondence Theorem.
 Since this formula is recursive it is much more efficient for the computation of Welschinger invariants than the lattice path algorithm mentioned above.
-The lattice path algorithm and the Caporaso-Harris formula are currently the only known methods to compute Welschinger invariants.
-There is work in progress however to compute Welschinger invariants without tropical methods \cite{Sol07}.
+There is also work in progress to compute Welschinger invariants without tropical methods \cite{Sol07}.

 Now let us discuss the situation when $\calP$ does not only contain real points, but also pairs of complex conjugate points.
 As already mentioned, also here a Correspondence Theorem exists to relate these Welschinger invariants to a certain count of tropical curves, and one can count the tropical curves with a generalized lattice path algorithm \cite{Shu06}.
 In addition, it follows of course again from the Correspondence Theorem together with the Welschinger Theorem that the tropical count is invariant.
 However, the tropical count is no longer locally invariant in the moduli space, and thus there was no known tropical proof for the (global) invariance of the tropical count.
 Even worse, if we try to generalize the tropical count to relative numbers, i.e.\ to curves with ends of higher weight, then these numbers are no longer invariant.
 However, one can still pick a special configuration of points, namely the result after applying the Caporaso-Harris algorithm as many times as possible.
 Then each point is followed by a point which is far more left, and the curves totally decompose into floors.
 They can then be counted by means of floor diagrams.
 Although the tropical relative count is not invariant, the floor diagram count leads to a Caporaso-Harris type formula which is sufficient to compute all Welschinger invariants of the plane \cite{ABM08}.